Esri/ember-esri-loader/README.md

 ```

 Supported options:

 * additionalFiles: _list of strings or RegExp objects, defaults to []_.
 Identifies additional files in which we should replace `require` and `define`.
 This can be particularly helpful if also using ember-auto-import 2.x, which places its modules in separate js files and attempts to capture the `require` and `define` the app is using.
-The configuration example above shows how to support ember-auto-import 2.x with the default webpack configuration.
+The configuration example above shows how to support ember-auto-import 2.x with the default webpack configuration, but you can add additional globs as necessary.

 ## How It Works